awahlig/python-pcre/README.md

 stored internally as ascii are passed to PCRE directly.
 Other internal formats are encoded into UTF-8 using Python APIs (which use the UTF-8 form cached in the unicode object if available).
-In older Python versions these optimizations are not supported and unicode objects have to always be encoded before they can be passed to the PCRE library.
+In older Python versions these optimizations are not supported so all unicode objects require the extra encoding step.

-python-pcre also accepts objects supporting the buffer interface.
-An example are `array.array` objects.
-Supported are both old and new buffer APIs with buffers containing either bytes or unicode characters.
-In Python 3.3 or newer both UCS-2 and UCS-4 are supported.
-In older Python versions supported unicode size depends on Python build type.
+python-pcre also accepts objects supporting the buffer interface, such as `array.array` objects.
+Supported are both old and new buffer APIs with buffers containing either bytes or unicode characters, with the same UTF-8 encoding strategy as byte/unicode strings.

 When internally encoding subject strings to UTF-8, any offsets accepted as input or provided as output are also converted between byte and character offsets so that